opensandiego/sdvv-frontend/src/scripts/README.md

 Calculate the committee contributions using the csv file from the API the rows will be filtered by FilerStateId to determine each committee.
 Next limit column Form_Type to values: A, C and I. Then sum the Tran_Amt1 column.

 ## Amended Transactions

+---

-If a previously filed form needs to be updated then the form can be filed as an amendment.
+If a previously filed form needs to be updated then the form will be filed as an amendment.
 A filling that is an amendment will have a unique Filing ID that is different than the form that is being updated.
 The PDF of a 460 filing that is an amendment will have the Amendment box checked in area "2.
 Type of Statement" at the top of the first page.

 The amendment status applies to the entire filing not just to a single transaction.
 All transactions on the amendment will also be included in the NetFile data even if there were no changes to the transaction.
 This will cause transactions that are on the amendment and the transactions on the filing being amended to show up more than once in the NetFile data.